 Tom Wants to Get on a Boat and Never Look Back

-It’s no newsflash that Tom Branson (Allen Leech) feels like an outsider at Downton Abbey.
+It’s no newsflash that Tom Branson (Allen Leech) feels like an outsider at Downton.
 Without the steadying anchor of his beloved Sybil (Jessica Brown Findlay) there’s little holding the hot-blooded Irishman and semi-Socialist from looking for a new life elsewhere.
-But would he really go so far away as America?
+But would he really go as far away as America?

 When Tom revealed he may pick up baby Sybbie and head across the Atlantic Ocean, we wanted to reach through the screen and slap him.
 Surprisingly, the Crawley family seemed to take the news in stride, perhaps because they don’t think Tom is serious.
 We’re not so sure particularly in light of what went down between Tom and former lady’s maid Edna Braithwaite (MyAnna Buring) earlier in the season.